-Time series of global mean SAOD from the EVA(eVolv2k) and ICI reconstructions are shown in Fig. 5 (zonal mean SAOD is shown for the full EVA(eVolv2k) reconstruction in Fig. S7).
-Similar to the VSSI comparisons, the timing and magnitudes of major SAOD perturbations in the two reconstructions are similar from 1250 to 1900 CE and significantly different before around 1200 CE.
+Time series of global mean SAOD from the EVA(eVolv2k) and ICI reconstructions are shown in Figure 5.
+(Zonal mean SAOD is shown for the full EVA(2k) reconstruction in Fig. S7).
+Similar to the VSSI comparisons, the timing and magnitudes of major SAOD perturbations in the two reconstructions are similar from 1250 to 1900 CE, and significantly different before around 1200 CE.
+A comparison of the magnitude of matched strong events in the eVolv2k and ICI SAOD reconstructions (Table S4) is shown in Fig 6.
+Maximum values of 3-yr cumulative SAOD are compared, to reduce differences due to the different temporal evolutions or assumed starting dates of events in the two reconstructions.
+Most of the largest SAOD events agree to within

-A comparison of the magnitude of matched strong events in the eVolv2k and ICI SAOD reconstructions (Table S4) is shown in Fig. 6.
-Maximum values of 3-year cumulative SAOD are compared to reduce differences due to the different temporal evolutions or assumed starting dates of events in the two reconstructions.
-Most of the largest SAOD events agree to within 33 %, including the 1230, 1257, 1458, 1600, 1640, 1809, and 1815 events.
-Tambora is a notable case, with EVA(eVolv2k) cumulative SAOD approximately 25 % smaller than that of the ICI reconstruction.
-Laki (1783) and other NH extratropical eruptions (e.g. 939, 1182) have much larger SAOD in the eVolv2k reconstruction, a result of not applying a correction for effusive tropospheric eruptions as done in the ICI.
-Other apparent outliers can be understood to result from the inclusion of the then unsynchronised Plateau Remote and Taylor Dome ice cores in the ICI reconstruction.
-Contributing 40-50 % weight to the mean Antarctic SO4 flux composite before 1200 CE, the unsynchronised series from these two ice cores generally reduced the mean sulfate values for real volcanic events while falsely generating apparent volcanic signals not observed by those ice cores that had
+- 15 33%, including the 1230, 1257, 1458, 1600, 1640, 1809 and 1815 events.
+Tambora is a notable case, with EVA(2k) cumulative SAOD approximately 25% smaller than that of the ICI reconstruction.
+Laki (1783) and other NH extratropical eruptions (e.g., 939, 1182) have much larger SAOD in the eVolv2k reconstruction, a result of not applying a correction for effusive, tropospheric eruptions as done in the ICI.
+Other apparent outliers can be understood to be a result of the inclusion of the then unsynchronized Plateau Remote and Taylor Dome ice cores in the ICI reconstruction.
+Contributing with 40-50% - 20 weight to the mean Antarctic SO4 flux composite before 1200 CE, the unsynchronized series from these two ice cores reduced in general the mean sulphate values for real volcanic events, while falsely generating apparent volcanic signals not observed by those ice cores that had been correctly synchronized (see Sigl et al., 2014, SOM for details).